Security Data Works

 When to pick it

-Every program that hasn't validated its data platform needs the foundation engagement before it commits to MOAR or DetectFlow or MLOps-hunting.
+For any program that hasn't validated its data platform, this comes before it commits to MOAR or DetectFlow or MLOps-hunting.
 Five concrete patterns where the conversation usually starts:

-- Pre-migration validation.
-Before a platform migration, the foundation engagement establishes a trusted baseline for the current platform — what's actually flowing in, what's missing, what's in conflict.
+• Pre-migration validation.
+Before a platform migration, the foundation engagement establishes a trusted baseline for the current platform: what's flowing in, what's missing, what's in conflict.
 Migrating without that baseline produces post-migration surprises that get attributed to the new platform when the gaps were already present.

-- Post-migration verification.
-After a platform migration, the foundation engagement verifies that the new platform is producing data of equivalent or better quality — that nothing got lost in the move, that schema mappings translated correctly, that the federation surface holds together.
+• Post-migration verification.
+After a platform migration, the foundation engagement verifies that the new platform is producing data of equivalent or better quality.
+Nothing got lost in the move, schema mappings translated correctly, the federation surface holds together.

-The engagement is also the right shape for environments where the team senses that the data platform is unreliable but can't articulate where — the "we don't trust the data but can't say why" pattern that every mature SOC eventually surfaces.
+The engagement is also the right shape for environments where the team senses that the data platform is unreliable but can't articulate where, the "we don't trust the data but can't say why" pattern that every mature SOC eventually hits.
 The foundation engagement converts the vague distrust into a documented, prioritized list of specific issues with specific owners.

 The engagement shape